 - You’ve found a bug in SDL.
 First of all, please make sure that you’re using the most recent version of SDL (compare the version number in the about tab with the changelog or the download page).
 Then, test the communication with your device with a different software.
 For connections using a COM port, you can use Termite or hTerm.
 For TCP/IP connections, try using PuTTY in “raw TCP” mode.

 If you cannot receive any data from your device in these applications either, then then issue is not caused by SDL!
-Although we would very much like to help you, please understand that it is very difficult for us to diagnose problems with your device, configuration or connection remotely.
+Although we would very much like to help you, please understand that it is very difficult and time consuming for us to diagnose problems with your device, configuration or connection remotely.
 How would we, for instance, know if you’re using the correct serial cable?
-As mentioned above, please consider contacting the equipment manufacturer or your dealer for support.
+As mentioned above, consider contacting the equipment manufacturer or your dealer for support.

 Case 2: An “ignored data” message is shown after pressing the stop button